zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

     /D A,IZU*
     ```

-    If jobs IZUANG1 and IZUSVR1 are not active, issue the following command to start the angel process:
+    If jobs `IZUANG1` and `IZUSVR1` are not active, issue the following command to start the angel process:

     ```
     /S IZUANG1
     ```

-    After you see the message ""CWWKB0056I INITIALIZATION COMPLETE FOR ANGEL"", issue the following command to start the server:
+  **Expected results:** you will see the message `CWWKB0056I INITIALIZATION COMPLETE FOR ANGEL`.

+  To start the server, issue the following command:

     ```
     /S IZUSVR1
     ```

-    The server might take a few minutes to initialize.
-The z/OSMF server is available when the message ""CWWKF0011I: The server zosmfServer is ready to run a smarter planet."" is displayed.
+  **Expected results:** it might take a few minutes to initialize.
+The z/OSMF server is available when the message `CWWKF0011I: The server zosmfServer is ready to run a smarter planet.` is displayed.

-4. Issue the following command to find the startup messages in the SDSF log of the z/OSMF server:
+4. To find the startup messages in the SDSF log of the z/OSMF server, issue the following command:

     ```
     f IZUG349I
     ```

-    You could see a message similar to the following message, which indicates the port number:

-    ```
-    IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.
+    **Expected results:** you will see a message that indicates the port number, for example, `IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.` In this example, the port number is `443`.
-    ```

-    In this example, the port number is 443.
 You will need this port number later.

-    Point your browser at the nominated z/OSMF STANDALONE Server home page and you should see its Welcome Page where you can log in.
+5. Point your browser at the nominated z/OSMF STANDALONE Server home page and you should see its Welcome Page where you can log in.

 **Note:** If your implementation uses an external security manager other than RACF (for example, Top Secret for z/OS or ACF2 for z/OS), you provide equivalent commands for your environment.
 For more information, see the following product documentation: